EARLY CAREER RESEARCHERS NETWORKING GROUP

 For further information on all the APSAD Awards go the AWARDS page on the APSAD website.

-Visit the APSAD YouTube Channel to view the past Early Career Award winner’s keynote presentation.2014 Early Career Award winner and Keynote Dr Sarah Larney, National Drug and Alcohol Research Centre, NSW
+Visit the APSAD YouTube Channel to view the past Early Career Award winner’s keynote presentation.2016 Early Career Award winner and Keynote Louise Mewton, National Drug and Alcohol Research Centre, NSW 2014 Early Career Award winner and Keynote Dr Sarah Larney, National Drug and Alcohol Research Centre, NSW

 APSAD STUDENT MEMBERSHIP

 Are you enrolled in an undergraduate or postgraduate degree, studying full time, or working part time?
-You may be eligible for apply for APSAD Student membership.
+You may be eligible to apply for APSAD Student membership.

 To find out more about the different types of membership visit our Membership page.